-Children's Social Care if such a case occurs.
+Overdale Infant School takes a zero-tolerance approach if children are found to be sending sexual images of themselves or others whether intentionally or maliciously in our school.
+Overdale Infant School has a duty of care to inform the Police and Childrens Social Care if such a case occurs.
 We will also notify parents directly if their children are involved.
 In addition to supporting our children with being safe in a digital world and highlighting the dangers, our staff have also been issued with the guidance on 'Sharing Nudes and Semi Nudes' from the UK Council for Internet Safety (Dec 2020) and have an understanding of how to handle such incidents if they arise in our school/college.